mnagaso/SPECFEM2D_on_docker/README.md

 Docker configuration files for running SPECFEM2D on non linux system.

 0. if Docker is not installed yet, it can be downloaded from https://www.docker.com/
-1. git clone or download this repository
+1. git clone or download this repository by `git clone https://github.com/mnagaso/SPECFEM2D_on_docker` on cmd.
-2. download https://github.com/geodynamics/specfem2d in the directory SPECFEM2D_on_docker
+2. download https://github.com/geodynamics/specfem2d in the directory SPECFEM2D_on_docker (`cd SPECFEM2D_on_docker` then `git clone --branch devel https://github.com/geodynamics/specfem2d`)
 3. verify if docker daemon is running
 4. `docker-compose up -d`
 5. `docker attach specfem2d_on_docker_spec_1`